 This way you'll be able to ensure that there are no additives and nothing included that could cause further irritation and prolong the episodes of diarrhea.

 Think about the last time you had an upset stomach.
 Chances are, the last thing you wanted to do was eat or even drink water.

 This explains why people lose weight with food poisoning.
 So much is coming out and nothing is going in.
-A couple of pounds for a human typically won't affect much.
+Weight loss of a couple of pounds for a human typically won't have a significant effect.

-However, a couple of pounds for a small dog can be absolutely devasting.
+However, a couple of pounds for a small dog can be absolutely devastating.
 Dog parents should keep a close eye on how much water and food Fido is consuming.

 Severe dehydration can quickly lead to life-threatening situations that you'll obviously want to avoid at all costs.

-Luckily, most dogs love the boiled chicken and rice mixture we mentioned but you'll still want to make sure they are also drinking plenty of water.
+Luckily, most dogs love the boiled chicken and rice mixture we mentioned earlier but you'll still want to make sure they are also drinking enough water.